tempelaar-team/qclab-dev/docs/developer_guide/model_dev/model_dev.rst

         dh_c_dzc = 2 * b[..., :] * z + 2 *a[..., :] * np.conj(z)
         return dh_c_dzc

-Likewise we can construct an ingredient to generate the gradient of the quantum-classical Hamiltonian with respect to the conjugate z coordinate.
+Likewise we can construct an ingredient to generate the gradient of the quantum-classical Hamiltonian with respect to the conjugate z-coordinate.
 In many cases this requires the calculation of a sparse tensor and so QC Lab assumes that it is in terms of indices, nonzero elements, and a shape.

 .. math::